An action-platformer

 Feedback priorities

-Gliding section prototype
+Gliding section progress

 Blocked out platforming sections using the proper player metrics from the Gym level.
 These served to: